 We have been talking about digital for two decades, and there are still myriad obstacles to full digitalization of enterprises.
 We haven’t even figured out bank transfers yet, not to mention electronic voting!
-There are real companies out there who haven’t heard of machine learning!
-Half the reception desks in my home Taiwan still hand you a clipboard to sign in when you visit a company!
-When we delivered the final product of a government tender in 2017, we had to send 10 printed copies (close to 1000 pages!) along with the hard disk full of design data.
+There are actual companies out there who haven’t heard of machine learning!
+Too many venues still hand you a clipboard to sign in; too many business processes require inefficient, old-fashioned, analog inputs.
+When my agency delivered the final product of a government tender in 2017, we had to send 10 printed copies (close to 1000 pages!) along with the hard disk full of design data.
+No transferring stuff on the cloud, no digital files accepted.
 On the other hand, some countries and companies have banned paper completely: if you want to become an Intel supplier or open an account with Citibank, they no longer accept paper documents.

-A divide has opened and I am not talking about the one between rich and poor countries.
+A divide, may a chasm, has opened and I am not talking about the one between rich and poor countries.
 Because let’s face it, some poorer countries are more digital than many rich ones.
 Just think of American paper cheques vs Kenyan online banking.
-I am talking about the massive divide between digital and non-digital organizations, between those who get it and those who don’t.
+I am talking about the massive divide between digital and non-digital organizations, between those who get it and those who don’t, those who adapt, and those who stagnate, those who see the benefit of digital, and those who don’t.
 And I have a message for those who don’t: Sayonara, suckers!

 Around the world, organizations, governments, and companies are falling behind when it comes to digital transformation.
-Even in the US, the majority of companies are not keeping up.
+Even in the US, home of the most technologically advanced corporations in the world, the majority of companies are not keeping up.
 According to research from the McKinsey Global Institute, the U.S. economy operates at only 18% of its digital potential, and the sort of productivity gains that digital technologies should be enabling, are not showing up in the broader economy.
-For Asia, the figures are presumably worse.
-Very few countries have significantly better figures, usually due to the influence of trailblazing individuals or enterprises.
+For Europe and Asia, the figures are presumably worse.
+Only a handful of countries (i.e. Estonia) show significantly better figures, usually due to the influence of trailblazing individuals or enterprises.

 The digital divide is massive, and even though technology companies are doing slightly better, there are huge gaps in every industry.
 Those gaps are not about buying IT equipment, but about the adoption of digital processes and digitally enabling employees.
 One of our clients is a large electronics manufacturer of the latest gadgets and gimmicks, and yet their employees still punch in every morning on a 40-year-old machine and sign paper payment slips.